blalor/hook-hub/README.md

     "d15db67d-e55a-447a-a104-9df1cc08509e"

-Create a subscription for all alerts:
+Create a subscription that will forward all events of type `zabbix` tagged with `alerts` to a configured endpoint:

     # curl -is \
         -X POST \